jimhigson/oboe.js-dissertation/main/main.md

 ready to be sent to web browsers and can be found in the project's `dist` directory.
 The size fluctuates as commits are made but after gzip it comes to about 4800 bytes; close to but comfortably under the 5120 limit.
-At roughly the size as a small image the download footprint of Oboe should not discourage adoption.
+At roughly the size of a small image the download footprint of Oboe should not discourage adoption.

 Potential future work